Arghya108/Arghya108/README.md

 <img width="100%" src="https://capsule-render.vercel.app/api?type=waving&color=gradient&customColorList=6,11,20&height=120&section=footer&animation=twinkling"/>

 <div align="center">

-### Show some ❤ by starring repositories you find interesting!
+### Show some ❤️ by starring repositories you find interesting!

-*“Programs must be written for people to read, and only incidentally for machines to execute.”*
+*"Programs must be written for people to read, and only incidentally for machines to execute."*

 </div>